haritchowdhury/LLM-PDF-Chat/README.md

 ```
 1. Chat module: allows users to chat with a document
 2. Quiz Module: allows users to take AI generated quizzes from any topic from the given document
-3. Topic Module: allows users to find the imporatant topics from the docuemnt
+3. Topic Module: allows users to find the important topics from the document
-4. Contract Integrations: charges users to unlock the quiz, and processes refunds, lets users monetise their publications and withdraw funds.
+4. Contract Integrations: charges users to unlock the quiz, and processes refunds, lets users monetize their publications and withdraw funds.
 ```

 ---